-Operational risk reporting predominantly focuses on the top operational risk themes within the organisation, by outlining the specific operational risks with a red, amber, green status key showing the current and projected residual risk.
+Operational risk reporting predominantly focuses on the top operational risk themes within the organisation, by outlining the specific operational risks with a red and amber key, showing the current and projected residual risk.

 In addition, there is specific reporting of the number of operational incidents (and value) characterised by a materiality level.
-Incidents deemed to be material (Level 1) are reported to GovCo and the Board and Level 2 incidents are reported to the Risk Management Committee.
+Incidents deemed to be material (Level 1) are reported to Board Risk Management Committee and Level 2 incidents are reported to the Risk Management Committee.
 Level 1 and 2 incidents require a root cause analysis and remedial actions to be proposed, which are also included within the reporting.